java-freshman/deep-learning-models/README.md

 </div>

 ## 2. object detection
+- new label 1324 clothing images

+- fine tuning of the YOLO-V3 model

+- results

 ## 3. whole image retrieval VS object proposal retrieval
 - the whole image retrieval results are good when the images are simple;